ptitSeb/box64/wrapperhelper/README.md

 # Wrapper helper

+**WARNING: There are still many problems with this tool.
+Please do NOT submit code generated directly by the tool, you should only use it as a preliminary reference.**

 This tool is based on libclangtooling.

 It parses the AST of the library header files, generating the required structures of the wrapping library, including: